AliAlTaweel/notesBackEnd/README.md

 ﻿# notesBackEnd
--this miniproject is part of section P03 fullstackopen subsection b.
+- this miniproject is part of section P03 fullstackopen subsection b.
--front end build in dist folder
+- front end build in dist folder